blognami/blognami/packages/pinstripe/README.md

 # Welcome to Pinstripe

-## What is pinstripe?
+## What is Pinstripe?

-A slick web framework for your browser.
+A slick web framework for Node.js.

 ## License